 me.

-I look out from the red wool blanket, searching the kitchen for the black
+I look out from the red wool blanket, searching the kitchen for the black formless shadow.
+After a few minutes, which seemed like an hour, the black shadow darted

 No!
 No, I didn’t.
 I don’t believe in ghos….